Streetcars in Reno, Nevada: Reno's streetcar system

 The streetcar service was purchased in 1906 and was renamed the Reno Traction Company.
 The Second Street extension line opened on December 30, though its first day of service was cut short when the car overran the end of the line due to heavy snow late in the day.
 The line up Sierra Street and Ninth Street to the University of Nevada, Reno opened on September 2, 1907.
 Two further extensions followed around the end of the decade: a new line to a subdivision on Wells Street via Moran and the Ralston Street line both opened in early 1910.
 One additional temporary streetcar line was operated during the summers along Alameda Street (later Wells) from Fourth Street to the racing grounds — rails were laid at the beginning of the season and taken up several months later with a streetcar temporarily shoo-flied in for service.

 Streetcars were used heavily by commuting workers, shoppers, and pleasure-seekers headed to Wieland’s Park (later known as Coney Island), with the Reno-Sparks line being by far the most popular and generating 80% of all ridership.
-With an initial fare of ten cents, the journey from Reno to Sparks took approximately thirty minutes, with the streetcar traveling at just 10 mph.
+With an initial fare of ten cents, (Note: equivalent to $ in adjusted for inflation) the journey from Reno to Sparks took approximately thirty minutes, with the streetcar traveling at just 10 mph.